Who's the favorite senator of followers of white nationalists on Twitter?

 Their first project studied the overlap between the Twitter followers of white nationalists, Trump, and Breitbart News, the right-wing site whose former chairman is now Trump's top White House strategist.
 Unsurprisingly, they found that followers of white nationalists are very likely to follow both Trump and Breitbart.
 Trump, according to their analysis, actually has more overlap with white nationalist groups than with either political party.

 For their second project on the relationship between white nationalists and politicians, Tien and his collaborators identified the Twitter accounts of seven white nationalist groups from the Southern Poverty Law Center's list of extremist organizations.
-They added two other Twitter accounts to their list: those of prominent white supremacist David Duke and the website The Right Stuff, which Tien learned about through white nationalist propaganda spray-painted on a building at Ohio State University after the election.
-Tien and his colleagues downloaded the list of all the followers of these nine accounts and of the 100 US senators, resulting in a network of about 11 million people.
+They added two other Twitter accounts to their list: those of prominent white supremacist David Duke and the website The Right Stuff, which Tien learned about through white nationalist propaganda posted on bulletin boards at Ohio State University after the election.* Tien and his colleagues downloaded the list of all the followers of these nine accounts and of the 100 US senators, resulting in a network of about 11 million people.
 They then identified the overlap, or "co-followership," between followers of white nationalist groups and individual senators.

 This work isn't too far afield from Tien's day job.
 "Rather than sets of communities or cities, we're looking at Twitter accounts," he explains.
 But in both cases, the patterns of connections create a network that can be mined for information.

-Note: Correction: An earlier version of this article misstated how The Right Stuff propaganda was disseminated.